 While dealers offer some protections that private sellers don’t, you still need to look out for yourself.
 Used car dealers are in business to make a profit, and that profit comes from selling cars for as much money as they can get.
 Don’t expect a dealer to look out for you; be your own advocate.
-Use online resources like Kelley Blue Book and NADA to make sure you’re getting a fair price on the car you want.
+Use online resources to make sure you’re getting a fair price on the car you want.
 Get all terms of the deal in writing, and if you have any questions or uneasy feelings, don’t buy the car until the dealer addresses them.

 Used cars don’t have the same guarantees that new cars do, so you have to protect yourself.
-Check the car’s specs (we’ve got them covered in our used car reviews), and ask to see documentation for things like features and maintenance.
-National Highway Traffic Safety Administration keeps a database of vehicle recalls.
+Check the car’s specs (we’ve got them covered in our used car reviews), and ask to see documentation for things like regular maintenance and repairs.
+The National Highway Traffic Safety Administration keeps a database of vehicle recalls.
 Check it to see if the car you’re thinking about buying has any recalls.
-If it has, don’t buy it until the seller can prove that the recall has been addressed.
+If it does, don’t buy it until the seller can prove that the recall has been addressed.

 Used car financing rates, especially for loans less than $10,000, tend to be higher than new car financing rates.
 While that difference tends to be offset by the used car’s lower price, make sure you factor interest into your monthly payments.
 Learn more about used car financing before you start shopping.